skyfielders/python-skyfield/skyfield/documentation/positions.rst

     Mars is 2.33 au from Earth

-The line that computes the distance ``d = …`` creates three different Skyfield positions in a single line of code!
+By chaining together four different methods, the line that computes the distance ``d = …`` creates and discards three different Skyfield positions in a single line of code!
 To learn about them,
 the beginner will probably need to slow up and re-write that line